dlkesterson/banana-bun/README.md

 Banana Bun is a whimsical, developer-first project that uses **local AI models** to help users automatically **tag, organize, and search their media files** — audio, video, images, or docs — all while keeping privacy at the core.
 Built on Bun for speed and simplicity, it combines local LLMs, computer vision, and vector search into a single elegant pipeline.

+**🚀 Enhanced with AI-Powered Intelligence:** Featuring 11 specialized MCP servers with 25+ AI tools for metadata optimization, pattern analysis, resource optimization, content quality enhancement, and privacy-aware user behavior analysis — transforming your media library into an intelligent, self-optimizing system.

 ## 🌐 Architecture Overview

 ![Banana Bun Architecture Overview](./docs/images/architecture-diagram.svg)